gakalmar/Notes/14_OOP with C#.md

             - This is a design choice that we need to think about when creating the model class:
                 - Overwrite `Equals` & `GetHashCode` methods inherited from `Object` *base class* (see tutorial at the end)
                 - After override, we should compare not with `==`, but with `obj1.Equals(obj2)` method

+    - `using` keyword:
+        - `using` as a Directive:
+            - used at the beginning of a C# file to import namespaces, eg.: `using System;`
+                - lets youuse these namespaces directly, without typing the whole "route" before calling a resource
+        - `using` as a Statement:
+            - The `using` statement is used to **define a scope at the end of which an object will be disposed automatically**
+            - a key practice in resource management and avoiding resource leaks in .NET applications

+                    using (var streamReader = new StreamReader("file.txt"))     // StreamReader implements `IDisposable` {
+                        // Use streamReader here
+                    }
+                    // streamReader is automatically disposed here, even if an exception is thrown. (= streamReader.Dispose() method is called)
+            - **When to use it?**
+                - Particularly useful for **managing the lifecycle** of objects that implement the `IDisposable` interface, such as **file streams**, **database connections**, etc.
+                - When working with resources that need explicit cleanup (files, network connections, or database connections).
+                - To ensure resources are disposed of properly, even in the case of an error or exception.

+    - `IDisposable` interface:
+        - The `IDisposable` interface in C# is used for implementing the `Dispose` pattern:
+            - This pattern is all about providing a mechanism for **releasing unmanaged resources** held by an object, such as **file streams**, **database connections**, or resources allocated directly from the operating system:
+                - Classes in the `Microsoft.Data.Sqlite` namespaces, such as `SqliteConnection` or `SqliteCommand` implement the `IDisposable` interface
+        - The primary purpose of `IDisposable` is to free unmanaged resources that are not handled by the garbage collector in .NET (prevent resource leaks in applications)
+        - **How it works:**
+            - The `IDisposable` interface declares a single method: void `Dispose()`
+            - You can put them in a `using` block or statement, and the `Dispose` method is automatically called on them when they go out of scope:

+                    using (var resourceHolder = new ResourceHolder())
+                    {
+                        // Use the resource
+                    }
+                    // Dispose is automatically called when exiting the using block

+            - When an object implements `IDisposable`, it is indicating that it **holds resources that need explicit cleanup**
+                - The `Dispose` method contains calls that free up used resources, for example in the case of `SqliteConnection` it calls the `Close` method to close the connection properly.
+            - If a class implements `IDisposable`, always make sure to call `Dispose` or use them through a `using` block.

 ## DATA TYPES and BUILDING BLOCKS OF CODE:
 - **BASICS:**